 ANNIE is based on Harold Gray's popular comic strip Little Orphan Annie.
-Taxi Luton To London The comic strip premiered in the 1920s in the New York Daily News, and became one of the most widely read taxi transfers london strips in the 30s and 40s.
-Lyricist-director Martin Charnin bought a coffee table book called “The Life and Hard Times of Little Orphan Annie” as a Christmas gift for a friend in 1970.
+Taxi Gatwick The comic strip premiered in the 1920s in the New York Daily News, and became one of the most widely read taxi transfers london strips in the 30s and 40s.
+Lyricist-director Martin Charnin bought a pret criptomonede coffee table book called “The Life and Hard Times of Little Orphan Annie” as a Christmas gift for a friend in 1970.
 The clerk at the bookstore was too busy to wrap the book, so Charnin took the book home to wrap it.
 Instead, he read it and fell in love with the strip, and set out to secure the rights, Christmas week of 1970.
 The friend never got the book.

 Charnin championed the idea to colleagues Charles Strouse, a two-time Tony-winning composer, and Thomas Meehan, a short story angajare bona for The New Yorker.
 It took a great deal of mulch producer them interested, but the team was finally formed in 1971, when they began to write the musical.